‘Small Doses’ Podcast: Jason Lee Spills The Tea On Celebrity Gossip

 “Do I gossip though?
 I don’t think I gossip.
 Is that denial?
 If I tell the truth, how is that gossip?”
 Lee says.

 “Gossip is not lying,” Seales notes.
-“Gossip is talking about shit that isn’t about you.”
+“Gossip is talking about sh*t that isn’t about you.”

 “Well everybody’s in everybody’s business, I just made a business out of it,” Lee says.